ep1cac/ep1cac.github.io/content/posts/the_sticker_shop.md

 </script>
 ```

-The problem is that Python's simple HTTP server only supports GET and HEAD requests, and the sticker website is sending a preflight request, so netcat is out of the question as well...
+The problem is that the browser sends a preflight request due to the content type, so netcat is out of the question...

 ```
 ┌──(kali㉿kali)-[/tmp]